-In 1986 he began conducting operas in the international arena, starting with the North American premiere of Janáček’s From the House of the Dead (Vancouver Opera).
-He made his début in the United States with Carmen (Seattle Opera).
-Since then, he has been regularly appearing in the Austria, Canada, Czech Republic, Germany, Holland, Israel, Italy, New Zealand, Portugal, South Africa and USA.
+In 1986 he began conducting operas in the international arena, starting with the North American premiere of Janáček’s From the House of the Dead for Vancouver Opera.
+He made his début in the United States with Carmen for Seattle Opera.
+Since then, he has been regularly appearing in Austria, Canada, Czech Republic, Germany, Holland, Israel, Italy, New Zealand, Portugal, South Africa and USA.

 In the symphonic world, he particularly enjoys the works of Tchaikovsky, Nielsen and Shostakovich.
 He has enjoyed 4 particularly long relationships: in Holland (Limburgs Symfonie Orkest), in Portugal (Orquestra Sinfónica do Porto Casa da Música), in Norway (Collegium Musicum Bergen), and in London (Royal College of Music).
 He has worked with many of the major British orchestras, and abroad in Australia, Israel, Mexico, Holland, Norway and Portugal.